jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Deploy/pushfromjh.md

 ***
 ## Deploy automatically from the JazzHub auto-deployment page

+### Check the auto-deployment page for the BlueMix starter app
 You've just pushed the BlueMix starter app code to your Git hosted repo on JazzHub.
 When you created a JazzHub project you set auto-deployment on.
 Now, let's check the auto-deployment page, you see something like this image: